the-pudding/data/dress_codes/README.md

 | `state` | The two-letter state abbreviation for each school. | text |
 | `sanction` | The sanction/punishment for breaking the school dress code. | text |
 | `offense` | Some schools listed specific sanctions for the first offense (`1st`), second offense (`2nd`) etc. If no specific offense number was listed, it is entered in this column as `Any`. | text |

+**Notes**: Some schools did not appear to list sanctions within the dress code policy, or referenced sanctions specified elsewhere.
+The sanctions listed here are **only** those that were listed within the text of the dress code policy so they may not indicate all possible sanctions for each school.

 ---